 When you launch your online store, security becomes a topical question.
-Online stores are a major target of hackers and fraudsters.
-It’s not surprising because e-commerce sites are the points where people leave their most sensitive information such as their names, addresses, and, of course, credit card details.
+Online stores are a major target for hackers and fraudsters.
+It’s not surprising because e-commerce sites are the points where people leave their most sensitive information: their names, addresses and credit card details.

-That’s why it’s so necessary to be sure that all data transfers in your store are processed in a completely secure way and can’t be accessed by violators.
+That’s why it’s necessary to be sure that all the data in your store is processed in a completely secure way and can’t be accessed by violators.

 In Ecwid your customers’ information is completely safe.
 Here you will find out what we do to protect your customers’ data.

-Regardless of whether or not you have an SSL certificate for your site it’s important to know that Ecwid is launched using an HTTPS connection.
+Regardless of whether or not you have an SSL certificate for your site, it’s important to know that Ecwid is always launched using an HTTPS connection.
 You can always verify this by inspecting the Network session of your store.

-In order to indicate that the checkout is secure, Ecwid shows a padlock image on its checkout page.
+In order to indicate that the checkout is secure, Ecwid shows a padlock image on the checkout page.

-Ecwid itself, and your store in particular, doesn’t deal with your customers’ credit card information.
-Ecwid doesn’t collect, store and process such data in any way.
+Ecwid itself and your store in particular doesn’t deal with your customers’ credit card information.
+Ecwid doesn’t collect, store or process such data in any way.

 Instead of that Ecwid supports a number of popular payment gateways.
 All of them can be divided into two main groups based on the way they interact with Ecwid.

-Some payment processors (e.g. Stripe) are integrated with Ecwid quite differently.
+Some payment processors (e.g. Stripe, Square, etc.) are integrated with Ecwid quite differently.

-After adding shipping information to his or her order, the customer is not redirected to the payment processor page, but instead sees the payment form right on the checkout page of the store.
+After adding shipping information to their order, customers are not redirected to the payment processor page, but instead they see the payment form right on the checkout page of the store.

 This solution was verified and approved by a Qualified Security Assessor (QSA) company.

-Here you can find the full list of online payment options available in Ecwid: https://ecwidhelp.zendesk.com/hc/en-us/articles/207100429-Payment-options#WhatonlinepaymentmethodscanIuseinEcwid
+Check the full list of online payment options available in Ecwid.

-We take care of your customers’ data security concerns, so that you can focus on your business!
+We take care of your customers’ data security concerns so that you could focus on your business.